Aerosol Cans / Paint Cans

 Curbside recycling is collected and processed at Material Recovery Facilities (MRF’s).
 One of the common items that we find in the recycling stream are consumer plastic bags.
 I.e. Target bags, Wal-Mart bags, etc. These plastic bags cause havoc at the sorting facility and create increased downtime.
 Please, do not place loose bags in your recycle container.

-You may feel you are being tidy by bagging your recyclables before you put them in the cart.
+NO. You may feel you are being tidy by bagging your recyclables before you put them in the cart.
 But all your hard work can actually be working against the recycling process.
 Instead of bagging recyclables, please dump loose materials into the curbside bin.